 This multi-site study was designed to evaluate CATCH-IT, a primary care, internet-based depression prevention program for at-risk adolescents and their families.
 CATCH-IT, which stands for Competent Adulthood Transition with Cognitive Behavioral Humanistic and Interpersonal Training, is based on face-to-face interventions of demonstrated efficacy.

-This evaluation study combined a sustained motivational program delivered to adolescents by their pediatricians with an Internet-based intervention that aims to help teens understand the connection between their thoughts and moods, the importance of activity scheduling, and the relation between depression and interpersonal functioning.
-In addition, a parent program is designed to educate parents about youth depression, treatment options, and ways to promote resilience in their teens.
-Pilot work with this intervention suggests that is associated with significant reductions in depressed mood, increased social support, and reduced depressive episodes at 3 and 12 month follow-up in a diverse population.
+This evaluation study combined a sustained motivational program delivered to adolescents by their pediatricians with an internet-based intervention that aimed to help teens understand the connection between their thoughts and moods, the importance of activity scheduling, and the relation between depression and interpersonal functioning.
+In addition, a parent program was designed to educate parents about youth depression, treatment options, and ways to promote resilience in their teens.
+Pilot work with this intervention suggested that it is associated with significant reductions in a depressed mood, increased social support, and reduced depressive episodes at 3 and 12-month follow-up in a diverse population.